PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 ## Bottom Up Algorithm

-Bottom up algorithm:
+- Pick a face
-Pick a face
+- solve for the edges
-solve for the edges
+- then solve corners
-then solve corners
+- Go down to the next layer solve for the edges (sisnce there are no corners)
-Go down to the next layer solve for the edges (sisnce there are no corners) Go to the final layer, solve for the edge and solve corners
+- Go to the final layer, solve for the edge and solve corners

 # Section 2